Business Bridge Loans 101: How They Can Help Your Small Business

 1. Short-Term Loans

 Short-term loans are essentially identical to long-term financing options but tend to deal with smaller amounts of cash and offer shorter repayment periods.
-For the most part, short-term loans offer repayment schedules of no longer than eighteen months.
+Mattering to most businesses, these loans offer repayment schedules of no longer than eighteen months.

-Short-term loans are also much easier to secure than their long-term counterparts.
-In general, small businesses can gain approval for a short-term loan in just one day.
-However, the interest rates tend to be significantly higher than long-term rates.
+Short-term loans are also a popular choice in the banking industry for their ease in securing as compared to their long-term counterparts.
+Typically, small businesses can gain approval for a short-term loan in just one day.
+Regardless, the interest rates tend to be significantly higher than long-term rates, as a result of collateral requirements and matters relating to seasonality.
 Most short-term loans come with interest rates of at least 10% or higher.

 Pros: